Our reports on a range of mental health issues, such as prevention, crisis care, benefits and sport.

 As part of our work with the Making Every Adult Matter coalition, we worked closely with services and those who experience multiple needs to better understand the difficulties they face in accessing services and how to address these.

-We contributed to a consensus statement on people with complex mental health difficulties that are diagnosed with a personality disorder.
+Mind contributed to a consensus statement - along with organisations including Royal College of General Practitioners, The British Psychological Society, Centre for Mental Health and the Anna Freud Centre - on people with complex mental health difficulties that are diagnosed with a personality disorder.

 Our guide providing a background to public mental health for commissioners, as well as our guides on building resilient communities and the benefits of ecotherapy.